 Then switch turns and have person 2 describe something for person 1 to build.

 Besides being a lot of fun, this activity provides practice for sequencing, listening, and following directions.

 Visual memory helps kids remember what they’ve read as well as remember how to spell words.

 Person 1 makes LEGO creation but hides it from person 2.
 When ready person 2 gets 30 – 60 seconds (depending on his age) to look and memorize the brick creation made by person 1.

 Person 2 makes the creation from memory.

 Compare and check!
 Then switch turns.

 This activity improves visual discrimination which is seeing details as well as recognizing similarities and differences.
 Why is this skill important?
 It helps with writing, spelling, and reading comprehension.
 Kids need to see their spelling mistakes.
 They need to see that they’re reading the word “bed”, not “bad”.

 Person 1 puts out an assortment of LEGOs.
 Person 2 studies these for a minute.

 Person 1 covers LEGOs and removes 1 brick.
-(For more challenge, either remove more than one piece or use more bricks in the group.)
+(For more challenges, either remove more than one piece or use more bricks in the group.)